gitkraken/gk-cli/README.md

     - If it doesn't exist, create a variable with the name **PATH**.
 5. Add the path to the `gk` binary at the end.

+## ⚙️ Configuration
+### Nerd Fonts
+The GitKraken CLI supports Nerd Fonts to display icons for some commands.
+To ensure correct icon rendering, please obtain and install a Nerd Font available at https://www.nerdfonts.com/.
+After installation, set the selected Nerd Font as the default font for your terminal.

 ## Troubleshooting

 ### ```gk login``` freezes after authenticating in browser